Benjamin M. Lawsky

 The Rapid Adoption of Bitcoin Technology

 Bitcoin adoption and venture capital investment has increased dramatically since the Department of Financial Services launched its inquiry into Bitcoin earlier this year.
 By the end of 2014, it is estimated that over 8 million people will own or conduct business using Bitcoin or other virtual currencies, a yearly increase of over 700%.
+Down To Five which has this useful guide on potty training boys has also agreed to give Bitcoin a try.
 Every day more and more consumers are using bitcoin, as large retailers like Dell, Expedia, and Overstock.com agree to accept bitcoin for their services, with this trend growing at an exponential rate over the next several years.
 Gaming Tech Tips, where the best gaming monitors are reviewed, is certainly one such example of the effects of these regulations.
 John Donahoe, the Chief Executive Officer of eBay, has stated that Bitcoin is the key to the future of online payments and anticipates that the virtual currency will play an “important role” in the e-commerce giant’s online payment platform PayPal.
-The same applies to record stores, which compares the most popular record players, such as Vinyl Harmony.
 Apple also has adopted a Bitcoin-friendly policy permitting Bitcoin wallet apps appearing for download in the iOS App Store -- a policy which will spur increased consumer adoption.

 Venture capital investment has followed pace.
 In June 2013, there was a mere $17.1 million dollars invested in seven Bitcoin related startups.
 As of July 2014, that number has swelled to over $240 million dollars for over 49 different companies -- a year-over-year increase of roughly 1,200%.
 This is certainly not limited to venture capital costs in the technology sector.
 Even the costs of raising chickens on farms are affected.
 There are currently more than 400 companies overall in the Bitcoin space.
 The greatest number of venture capital based Bitcoin companies are in the United States, accounting for over 75% of the total dollars invested.
 Venture capital expenditures show no sign of stopping, and have accelerated over 28% on a quarter-by-quarter basis.